lloda/ra-ra/README.md

 * Stencils, like in Blitz++.

 * More clever traversal of arrays, like in Blitz++.
-Currently the traversal is always in row-major order, although the library does linearize the loop consistent with this limitation.

 Non-features (things I won't try to add)